ibm-cloud-docs/transit-gateway/vpe.md

 {: #vpe-api}
 {: api}

-After creating an endpoint gateway for the {{site.data.keyword.tg_full_notm}} service, use the service endpoints FQDN `private.transit.cloud.ibm.com` in the URL to access the service.
+After you create an endpoint gateway for the {{site.data.keyword.tg_full_notm}} service, use the service endpoint's FQDN `private.transit.cloud.ibm.com` in the URL to access the service.
 For example:

 ```sh
 curl https://private.transit.cloud.ibm.com/v1/transit_gateways?version='2020-03-31' -H "Authorization: Bearer $iam_token"